 Resolutions help the corporation demonstrate that it’s an independent entity from its owners (shareholders) and guard against board decisions that might create potential conflicts of interest.
 Usually, resolutions are captured in meeting minutes.
 However, their form and structure may vary depending on the state and the corporation’s bylaws.

 C Corporations, C Corporations that elect to be taxed as S Corporations, and other types of corporations use corporate resolutions.
-Limited Liability Companies (LLCs), Limited Partnerships might also be required to issue resolutions to record their owners’ (members or partners) decisions and actions.
+Limited Liability Companies (LLCs) or Limited Partnerships might also be required to issue resolutions to record their owners’ (members or partners) decisions and actions.
 LLC operating agreements and partnership agreements would identify any decisions and actions that require the creation of resolutions.

 A corporation’s board of directors prepares and adopts bylaws when the corporation is first formed.
 Bylaws document the rules for how the corporation shall be governed.
 Resolutions are prepared as needed to document important decisions and actions taken by the board of directors on behalf of the corporation.